Loway/QueueMetricsHowTos/AgentPage_WebRTC_CompatibilityMatrix.md

 # QueueMetrics Agent page Web RTC compatibility matrix
+_Author: Marco Signorini_
 This document is a summary of compatibility tests between QueueMetrics WebRTC embedded softphone and several browsers and/or Asterisk versions/distro
 Is not intended to be exaustive but as work in progress.
 Please feel free to update if you have more details on that.
 Thanks.
 Tested with QueueMetrics 14.06.2

 ## Compatibility matrix